zoharl3/minimize_cpp_header/README.md

 }
 ```

-For the background story and further motivation see [eigen_wrapper_cpp](https://github.com/zoharl3/eigen_wrapper_cpp), which takes a different approach and is dedicated to Eigen, which contains many headers.
+For the background story and further motivation see [eigen_wrapper_cpp](https://github.com/zoharl3/eigen_wrapper_cpp), which takes a different approach and is dedicated to Eigen (which contains many headers).

 # Building instructions